-ASCTA/Swim Australia and the Swim Australia Advisory Committee, have been involved in discussions with the ATO in the update of the Fact Sheet regarding GST and Personal Aquatic Survival Skills.
+ASCTA/SWIM Schools Australia and the SWIM Schools Australia Advisory Committee, have been involved in discussions with the ATO in the update of the Fact Sheet regarding GST and Personal Aquatic Survival Skills.
 The current Fact Sheet has been withdrawn from the ATO website until the review is complete and we will provide an update as soon as it is available again.
 In the meantime, the following is our interpretation of where things are heading and some points for you to consider.

-Swim Australia is working closely with the ATO to change the terminology within the fact sheet to more generic terms relating to our whole industry.
-We are also seeking to have the Swim Australia Teacher Courses recognised as a qualified Course provider and listed on the Fact Sheet.
+SWIM Schools Australia is working closely with the ATO to change the terminology within the fact sheet to more generic terms relating to our whole industry.
+We are also seeking to have the SWIM Schools Australia Teacher Courses recognised as a qualified Course provider and listed on the Fact Sheet.

 ‘The GST Act states that the supply of a First Aid or lifesaving course is GST free.
 The definition of a first aid or lifesaving course includes a course of study or instruction that mainly involves training people in first aid, resuscitation or other similar lifesaving skills including personal aquatic survival skills but not including swimming lessons.’

 The ATO definition of Swimming lessons ‘is something that mainly provides swimming instruction to a proficient swimmer so that the student can improve their swimming skills’.
 The swim industry refers to this as Squad Training.
 To generalize and say that swimming lessons are GST free, is both confusing and incorrect.
 Initially we were advised that to include a water safety component in your program, was enough to cover this.
 But it is not!

 What are Personal Aquatic Survival Skills?

 The ATO definition of Personal Aquatic Survival Skills (PASS), ‘is a skill which includes knowing what to do, that allows a person to survive and/or be safe in the water.’